UT-Mao/Initial-Noise-Construction/README.md

 # The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization (ECCV 2024)

+Refer to our previous work for more discussion about initial noise in diffusion!
+- [<a href="https://ut-mao.github.io/swap.github.io/" target="_blank">Guided Image Synthesis via Initial Image Editing in Diffusion Model</a>]

 ## [<a href="https://ut-mao.github.io/noise.github.io/" target="_blank">Project Page</a>] [<a href="https://arxiv.org/abs/2312.08872" target="_blank">Paper</a>]

 ![teaser](./teaser.png)

 ## Setup